 tCell's App Firewall running in the application or web server can detect requests being used to discover or exercise XSS vulnerabilities.
 This engages the suspicious actors functionality to prevent the attacker from continuing.

 Content Security Policy (CSP) is an industry-standard layer of security, driven by the W3C, that mitigates the risks of many types of content injection attacks.
-CSP's main focus is around preventing Cross Site Scripting (XSS) and script injection attacks through a whitelist approach. tCell gives you the tooling to set up, monitor, and enforce your CSP through advanced tooling.
+CSP's main focus is around preventing Cross Site Scripting (XSS) and script injection attacks through an allowlist approach. tCell gives you the tooling to set up, monitor, and enforce your CSP through advanced tooling.

 CSP in tCell